spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/installation-and-setup.md

 After you have performed the basic installation you can start using the `backup:run`, `backup:clean`, `backup:list` and `backup:monitor`-commands.
 In most cases you'll want to schedule these commands so you don't have to manually run `backup:run` everytime you need a new backup.

-The commands can, like any other commands, be scheduled in Laravel's console kernel.
+The commands can be scheduled in Laravel's console kernel, just like any other command.

 ```php
 // app/Console/Kernel.php